petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ## Styles

-The Styles tab includes standard options for configuring a fragment's style.
-This includes a fragment's dimensions, background, borders, and more.
+The Styles tab includes standard options for configuring a fragment's style, including a fragment's dimensions, background, borders, and more.
 See [Configuring Fragment Styles](./configuring-fragments/styles-reference.md) for more information on available style configurations.

 ## Advanced